erik-riklund/jep-css/README.md

 > Please note that this project is in early development. 🚧

-**Just Enough Styling (JES)** is a plain-language abstraction over CSS that makes stylesheets easier to read and write.
-It’s not a replacement for CSS — just a more readable way to express it.
+**Just Enough Styling (JES)** is a plain-language abstraction that reimagines the way CSS is written.
+It’s not a replacement for CSS, but rather a more readable way to express it.

 <img src=dashboard.png style="max-width:100%"><br>